 Build and deploy

-Code that is committed to an environment’s deploy branch should contain all needed assets.
+Code that is committed to a WordPress environment’s deploy branch should contain all needed assets.
 On deploy, no additional building is done except for submodule includes.
 When using composer, for example, code should be committed to a branch only after running

 composer install.
 An alternative to this is to set up an automated build and deploy method.